savonet/book/language.md

 For instance, if you have 110250 samples over 2.5 seconds the samplerate will be `samplerate(110250., 2.5)`{.liquidsoap} which is 44100.
-However, if you mix the order of the arguments and type `samplerate(2.5, 110250.)`{.liquidsoap} you will get quite a different result (2.27×10^-5^) and this will not be detected by the typing system because both arguments have the same type.
-Fortunately, we can give _labels_ to arguments in Liquidsoap by prefixing the arguments with a tilde "`~`":
+However, if you mix the order of the arguments and type `samplerate(2.5, 110250.)`{.liquidsoap}, you will get quite a different result (2.27×10^-5^) and this will not be detected by the typing system because both arguments have the same type.
+Fortunately, we can give _labels_ to arguments in order to prevent this, which forces explicitly naming the arguments.
+This is indicated by prefixing the arguments with a tilde "`~`":

 ```{.liquidsoap include="liq/samplerate2.liq" from=0 to=0}